wartron/yii2-account/README.md

 # Yii2-Account

+This is a hard fork of [dektrium/yii2-user](https://github.com/dektrium/yii2-user).
+Most noteable changes are the module, models, and tables now referrer to Account instead of User.
+And all primary keys are binary(16) uuids.

+## From yii2-user

 Most of web applications provide a way for users to register, log in or reset their forgotten passwords.
 Rather than re-implementing this on each application, you can use Yii2-user which is a flexible user management module for Yii2 that